dbouget/validation_metrics_computation/README.md

   > index0_AMS25_T1_sample index1_STO50_T1_sample\n

 # 2. Installation
+Create a virtual environment using at least Python 3.7.0, and install all dependencies from the requirements.txt file.
+  > cd /path/to/validation_metrics_computation
+  > virtualenv -p python3 venv
+  > source venv/bin/activate
+  > TMPDIR=$PWD/venv pip install --cache-dir=$PWD/venv -r requirements.txt (--no-deps)

-After installing all Python dependencies as listed in the requirements.txt file, do the following in a terminal.
+Then the final step is to do the following in a terminal.
   > cd /path/to/validation_metrics_computation
   > cp blank_main_config.ini main_config.ini